 - Antalya, Turkey: 3 - 4 April 2009

 - Copenhagen, Denmark: 31 August - 1 September 2013

-At the last three assemblies, IBSA has also held a Blind Sports Conference.
+At recent assemblies IBSA has also held a blind sports conference.

 The assembly's wishes are carried out through the bodies set out in IBSA's Statutes (Constitution) and Internal Regime Regulations (By-laws).
-The key bodies are:
+The main bodies are:

-The Continental Delegations' mission is to organise sports events for blind and partially sighted sportsmen and sportswomen in IBSA sports, as well as implementing and consolidating the overall goals of the federation, as they are laid down by the governing bodies.
+The regional committees' mission is to organise sports events for blind and partially sighted sportsmen and sportswomen in IBSA sports, as well as implement and consolidate the overall goals of the federation in their region, as they are laid down by the governing bodies.

 Each sport has a committee in charge of developing the sport, ensuring a strong competition calendar, setting the rules of the sport, laying down the sports technical conditions for events, plus many other matters related to their sport.